 1) Ask them to host animal-friendly events that only serve plant-based food.

-2) Ask for events that serve plant-based food as an option to ease supporters into a transition and to illustrate to the shelter that people will attend events with delicious plant-based food.
+2) If they resist #1, ask for events that serve plant-based food as a prominent option to ease supporters into a transition and to illustrate to the shelter that people will attend events with delicious plant-based food.

-3) Ask your shelter to stop promoting items on menus such as chicken and bacon.
-It’s one thing if you hold an event at a bar and someone decides to order a chicken.
+3) Ask your shelter to stop promoting items on menus such as chicken and bacon in their fundraising advertisements.
+It’s one thing if they hold an event at a bar and someone decides to order a chicken.
 It’s another if they actually promote eating an abused, confined, and killed animal on their event page.

 4) Offer to host a barbecue with plant-based meats such as Gardein and Beyond Meat and introduce them to products such as Daiya cheese, So Delicious ice cream, Hampton Creek’s Just Mayo, and other veg options.

-The excuse many shelters provide is that if they don’t host events serving chicken, bacon, and hamburgers, people won’t attend yet that statistics don’t support that claim.
+The excuse many shelters provide is that if they don’t host events serving chicken, bacon, and hamburgers, people won’t attend yet reality doesn’t support that claim.
 Dog and wildlife shelters throughout the country including our very own South Florida Wildlife Center are hosting veg-only fundraisers with enormous success.
 In fact, these shelters have reported that their supporters have quickly embraced the idea, even those who otherwise eat animals, and respect that the rescues are extending their umbrella of compassion to all animals.
-Let’s use our voices to help every animal.
-Let’s respect every animal the same.
+Let’s use our voices to help every animal and unite in this common cause.